BawarX/InstagramClone/instagram/README.md

-# instagram
+# instagram Clone

-A new Flutter project.
+This is Instagram clone connected with firebase,

 ## Getting Started

 This project is a starting point for a Flutter application.
+This

 A few resources to get you started if this is your first Flutter project: